Welcome dotnet SDK!

 At the moment, the only editor that supports the new .fsproj format is Ionide so you may need to wait a bit until it's supported in other IDEs.
 Also, if you have problems with Ionide recognizing the project references, try setting the environment variable

-But what is that Fable server?
+But what about Fable server?
 Keep on reading to find the answer!

 Under the hood Fable compiler is a hybrid of .NET and a node app.
 So far this has been transparent to the users, but now the distinction is made obvious as the .NET part is distributed through nuget (see above) while the JS part becomes a Webpack loader available through npm.